janosgyerik/writing-markdown-well/README.md

 If some feature is not mentioned in this guide, it's most probably because I don't recommend it.

+I'd like to hear your opinion and possibly improve this guide.

 Why care about the plain text form?
 -----------------------------------